Pleural and Lung Cancer

-At the Cleveland Clinic, all patients with thoracic malignancies are evaluated in this fashion," he said.
-"We believe that where you get started first for thoracic malignancies is critical to obtaining optimal survival.
+“At the Cleveland Clinic, all patients with thoracic malignancies are evaluated in this fashion,” Mason said while he was at the Cleveland Clinic.
+“We believe that where you get started first for thoracic malignancies is critical to obtaining optimal survival.”

-He was part of a major study, involving 7,900 patients that measured the impact of smoking cessation prior to lung cancer resection
+He was part of a major study involving 7,900 patients that measured the impact of smoking cessation prior to lung cancer resection.

 Disclaimer: Dr. David P. Mason has no professional affiliation with Asbestos.com.